Newtoto/comp230-ethics/ReferenceNotes.md

 void

-## Skills, rules, and knowledge; signals, signs, and symbols, and other distinctions in human performance models
+## Skills, rules, and knowledge; signals, signs, and symbols, and other distinctions in human performance models (LargeCentralisedProdction)

 Due to the high risk involved in the potential for accidents in large centralized production units, concern with being able to predict human performance during complex rare events has increased

 stressed encounters with accidental events.

-## Work Motivations Affecting Self-Efficacy and Work Effectiveness of Flight Attendants of Airlines in Thailand
+## Work Motivations Affecting Self-Efficacy and Work Effectiveness of Flight Attendants of Airlines in Thailand (FlightAttendants)

 Work motivation is related to self-efficacy and work effectiveness.